Unleash/unleash/website/docs/reference/integrations/datadog.md

 :::info Body template availability

-The body template property will be introduced as a beta feature in Unleash 5.5 and is expected to be made generally available in Unleash 5.6.
+The body template property is available from **Unleash 5.6** onwards.

 :::